Lake-ripley-resorts-from-bygone-era

 Davidson Resort on the north end of the lake was known for its' charming A-frame cottages.
 It was also frequented for its' food specialties such as key lime pie and handmade dinner rolls that melted in your mouth even without butter.

-On the west shore of the lake was Lindenhurst.
-There was additionally Hi-Lee cottages.
 The southeastern shore of Lake Ripley featured a later addition to the resort community, the Swiss themed, Alpine Village which opened in the early 1950s.

 Share by: